-The daily rental max fee rate is payable monthly to providers until the purchase price max fee listed in the DME maximum allowable fee index is reached.
+The daily rental max fee rate is payable monthly to providers until the purchase price max fee listed in the DME Index is reached.
 Use HCPCS modifier "RR" (Rental) with the equipment procedure code on the claim form.

 Continued Rental Period